CyberSecuriTim/osticket-installation/README.md

 - From the [Installation Files](https://drive.google.com/drive/u/2/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6) download and install HeidiSQL
   - Run the HeidiSQL setup wizard (the default configurations can be left unchanged)
   - Launch HeidiSQL
   - Create a new session, use the username (root) and password that was assigned during the initial configuration of the MySQL server instance
+    - Notice that TCP port 3306 is being used by the HeidiSQL client to establish the connection to the MySQL server instance (as this is the TCP/IP port that is used by default to connect to MySQL servers).
 </p>